Best Practices for Performance with DigitalOcean Spaces

 How Does This Improve Performance?

-Using local storage or block storage will give you better performance in certain cases because the underlying hardware devices provide low-latency I/O. You can visit Object Storage vs. Block Storage Services to learn more.
+Using local storage or block storage gives you better performance in certain cases because the underlying hardware devices provide low-latency I/O. You can visit Object Storage vs. Block Storage Services to learn more.

 How Do I Implement This?